 Electrician Simulator – First Shock: Dad Will Be So Proud – PC Preview

-I have never had an urge to become an electrician or take on any trade at all.
-However, my dad always wanted me to be a sparky.
+I have never had the urge to become an electrician or take on any trade at all.
+However, my dad always wanted me to be a “sparky”.
 Unfortunately for him, Electrician Simulator will be the closest I will ever get to fixing electricity, and arguably, the most fun.

 Electrician Simulator – First Shock is an intriguing first look at Electrician Simulator.
 The prologue only lasts for around an hour and teaches you all the fundamental aspects of the game and, of course, being an electrician.

 “You play as a sparky who is taking over the family business from his dad.”

 Initially, the game was a little challenging.
 I had no idea what I was doing, and I felt the tutorial held my hand, making it hard for me to actually know why certain wires went where they did.
 At the same time, the game indicates where the wires go, so I never felt like I even had to understand where the wires went.
 And once you wrap your head around this, the prologue becomes quite enjoyable.

 You play as a sparky who has taken over the family business from his dad.
 You must accept jobs and complete them to earn cash.
 In the prologue, cash is primarily used to purchase items needed for each job, but I’m sure in the full game, it will serve a higher purpose.